 390. Advanced Topics.
 Variable credit.

 Study at an advanced level of some topic of current interest in economics.
-Prerequisites: Economics 190 and permission of instructor.
+Prerequisites: Economics 190S and permission of instructor.
 Some sections writing intensive.
 This course may be repeated for credit.

-391. Advanced Economic Theory.
+400. Senior Seminar in Economics.
 4 semester hours.